photoangell/provejs-jquery/src/validators/README.md

 The validator result object is defined below and is used as the event data which the decorators listen.
 Therefore, the result object is passed to the decorators to decorate the form inputs.

-## Synchronous Validator Result Object
+## Synchronous Validators

-A synchronous validator should return the result object below:
+A synchronous validators should return the result object below:

 ```javascript
 {